-Litt le or no product a) Pipetting error or missing reagent Check the concentrations and storage conditions of reagents, including primers.
-Repeat the PCR. b) DNA polymerases not activated Ensure that the cycling program included the DNA polymerase activation step (30 seconds at 98°C) as described in the cycling protocols (pages 13 and 14). c) Primer concentration not optimal or primers are degraded A primer concentration of 0.25 μ M is strongly recommended.
-However, if the desired results are not obtained using this concentration, repeat the PCR with different primer concentrations from 0.2-1.0 μ M in 0.1 μ M increments. d) PCR conditions not optimal Follow the protocol described in Appendix B (page 20). e) Problems with starting template Check the concentration, integrity, purity and storage conditions of the starting template (see Appendix A, page 18).
+Litt Little or no product a) Pipetting error or missing reagent Check the concentrations and storage conditions of reagents, including primers.
+Repeat the PCR. b) DNA polymerases not activated Ensure that the cycling program included the DNA polymerase activation step (2 minutes at 95°C or 3 min at 93°C) as described in the cycling protocols (page 14). c) Primer concentration not optimal or primers are degraded A primer concentration of 0.25 μ M is strongly recommended.
+However, if the desired results are not obtained using this concentration, repeat the PCR with different primer concentrations from 0.2-1.0 μ M in 0.1 μ M increments.
+For high-grade multiplexing applications a reduced primer concentration might be needed. d) PCR conditions not optimal Follow the protocol described in Appendix A (page 18). e) Problems with starting template Check the concentration, integrity, purity and storage conditions of the starting template (see Appendix D, page 20).
 If necessary, make new serial dilutions of template DNA from stock solutions.
-Repeat the PCR using the new dilutions. f) Mg 2+ concentration not optimal Perform PCR with different final concentrations of Mg^{2} by adding $MgCl_2$ in 0.5 mM increments to the reaction.
-Do not exceed 3 mM additional $MgCl_2$. g) Insufficient number of cycles Increase the number of cycles in increments of 5.
+Repeat the PCR using the new dilutions. f) Mg 2+ concentration not optimal Perform PCR with different final concentrations of $Mg^{2\star}$ by adding $MgCl_2$ in 0.5 mM increments to the reaction.
+Do not exceed 3 mM additional $MgCl_2$. g) Insufficient number of cycles Increase the number of cycles in increments of 5. h) Incorrect annealing temperature or time Decrease annealing temperature in 2°C increments.
+Annealing time should be between 15 and 30 seconds.
+Difficulties in determining the optimal annealing temperature can be overcome in many cases by performing touchdown PCR (see Appendix C, page 27).